 Significantly below average intellectual functioning and potential, with onset before age 18, resulting in limitations in communication, self-care, self-direction, social and interpersonal skills, work, leisure, health, and safety.
 Retardation is the result of genetic, pregnancy, or prenatal problems or family or environmental factors such as social deprivation.

-Enhancing organizational culture and workforce retention through peer support.
+In child welfare, enhancing organizational culture and workforce retention through peer support.
 In many jurisdictions, new child welfare staff are now assigned mentors during their designated training period.
 Mentors are typically seasoned colleagues who can assist new caseworkers with specific knowledge development about their job, organization, and/or the community.

 MEPA (See Multiethnic Placement Act of 1994.)